dannyramirezgd/Challenge-1/README.md

 # Code Refactor Starter Code
-Replaced all div and other non semantic labels to more appropriate HTML Semantic labels and also changed the CSS selectors to match the new semantic elements
+I replaced all the div and other non semantic labels with more approripate HTML Semantic labels.
+I changed the CSS selects to match the new semantic elements.
-Add accessibility options for images by adding alt info Ensured all navigation links worked correctly
+I added accessibility options for images by including alt info and describing the images.
+I ensured all navigation links worked correctly.
-Also cleaned up some extra code in the CSS style sheet
+I eliminated extra code within the CSS style sheet and the HTML page.